dustin-ruetz/dustinruetz.com/readme.md

 ## Development

-From the root of the repo use `npm run dev` to start the development servers (i.e. local and network) with live reloading.
+From the root of the repo use `npm run dev` to start the development servers (i.e. local and network).

 ## Build

 From the root of the repo use `npm run build` to compile the site to the `./www/` output directory of static files (note that this folder is listed in `.gitignore` to keep these files out of version control).

-## Hosting
+## Hosting and Deployment

 The repo is configured so that the `gh-pages` branch is a Git worktree that tracks the `./www/` directory; GitHub Pages hosts the site's files by sourcing from this branch.
 Continuous deployment/integration is handled by the [`build` GitHub Action][ga-build]; the site is compiled and deployed every time a commit is pushed to the `main` branch.